Edge of the World (2021 film): Critical response

 On review aggregator Rotten Tomatoes, the film holds a 56% approval rating based on 34 reviews, with an average rating of 5.5/10.
 The website's critics consensus reads: "Although it falls short as a biopic of the fascinating figure at its center, Edge of the World offers a visually and dramatically engaging glimpse of Victorian-era colonialism."
 On Metacritic, the film holds a weighted average score of 42 out of 100, based on 5 critics, indicating "mixed or average reviews".
 According to some reviewers, the movie resembles Apocalypse Now, especially in the clash between Brooke (Captain Willard) and Mahkota (Colonel Kurtz).

+Phuong Le, in a movie review written to Guardian newspaper, commented that the movie had "failed to probe the complexity of its fascinating subject", and the "white swashbuckling white saviour Brooke biopic feels out of date".

+Jamie Bush, a cast member of the movie complained that the film does not reflect the true history of Sarawak.
+However, Sarawak Tourism, Creative Industry, and Performing Arts Minister Abdul Karim Hamzah replied that it should be treated as a movie instead of a documentary.

+Edgar Ong, a Sarawak-based filmmaker, commented that the film "failed to perform as well as it should but undoubtedly, it would find its niche in television repeats."